 BIOGRAPHY

 Callie is a lirico-spinto soprano born and raised in Orlando, Florida.
-She completed her undergraduate degree at Vanderbilt University (2020) with a Bachelor of Music in Musical Arts (Voice).
+She completed her Bachelor of Music in Musical Arts (Voice) at Vanderbilt University (2020).
 While she was here, she also completed substantial course work in child psychology, although she did not pursue a degree.
-After her time at Vanderbilt, she attended Graduate school at the Boston Conservatory at Berklee (2022) where she was awarded a Master of Music in Opera Performance.
+After her time at Vanderbilt, she obtained her Masters of Music in Opera Performance from the Boston Conservatory at Berklee (2022).

 Along with her stage performance history, Callie has other non-staged performance credits.
 She has performed on live radio broadcast with WFCL Nashville Live in Studio C in honor of the bicentennial of Clara Schumann, was the National Anthem singer for all three days of the 2016 Pre-Olympic Qualifier swim meets, and was a National Anthem singer for the 2015 and 2016 Florida HSAA Football Playoffs.

-Despite her performance history, Callie has found a home in teaching musicians of all ages and stages of experience.
-Her areas of expertise include all experience levels of voice, beginner and intermediate piano, beginner and intermediate musicianship training, all experience levels of music theory, and all experience levels of music history.
+Despite her performance history, Callie has found a home in cultivating musical development in musicians of all ages.
+She primarily coaches all experience levels of voice, beginner and intermediate piano, beginner and intermediate musicianship training, all experience levels of music theory, and all experience levels of music history.
+She also has experience in choral conducting and music enrichment for pre-schoolers.